soneight/mainland/README.md

 # MAINLAND

-> Wrapper of main function and its arguments for C++17
+> C++17 wrapper for main function and its arguments

 ## Usage